 For many people without astigmatism, Hubble's brand can save you lots of money compared to recognizable brands.
 If you prefer your familiar higher-end brand, Hubble's sister site sells those at a discount, with free shipping too.

 Benjamin Cogan and Jesse Horwitz founded Hubble in New York in 2016.
-They are self-described “long term users of contact lenses” who wanted to make single-use contact lenses (or “dailies”) simpler and cheaper to purchase.
+They are self-described “long-term users of contact lenses” who wanted to make single-use contact lenses — AKA dailies — simpler and cheaper to purchase.
 Thanks to an aggressive social media campaign and a superbly designed website, the company quickly garnered social media attention and investment capital.

-Their business model is based on “cutting the middleman” and ensuring long-term bulk supplies.
-Rather than reselling contacts made by established brands (such as Acuvue or SofLens), they outsource the manufacturing process to St. Shine, an FDA-approved facility located in Taiwan.
+Rather than reselling contacts made by established brands (such as Acuvue or SofLens), Hubble outsources the manufacturing process to St. Shine Optical, an FDA-approved facility located in Taiwan.

-Hubble has a sister site as well — ContactsCart — where it introduced the option of buying your favorite brands of contact lenses at a discounted price (20% off your first order) and with free shipping.
+Hubble has a sister site as well — ContactsCart — where you can buy your favorite brands of contact lenses at a discounted price (20% off your first order) and with free shipping.

-Hubble doubles-up on the simplicity side by offering a single, straightforward service: an auto-renewable subscription that delivers a one-month supply of daily disposable contact lenses (60 lenses total) to your doorstep every 30 days.
+Hubble’s business model utilizes a subscription that delivers a one-month supply of daily disposable contact lenses (60 lenses total) to your doorstep every 28 days.

-The cost: $36 a month, plus sales tax and $3 for shipping and handling.
-This is a remarkably attractive offer for wearers of one-day disposable contact lenses, who often pay between $25 and $45 for a box of 30 lenses (and use two boxes per month).
+The service costs $39/month, plus applicable sales tax and $3 for shipping and handling.
+This is a remarkably attractive offer for daily contact lens wearers, who often pay between $25 and $45 for one box of 30 lenses (and use two boxes per month).
 If that describes you, then Hubble could easily save you between $100 and $600 each year.

-Conversely, if you wear monthly or bi-weekly contact lenses, then Hubble’s subscription may be more than what you are currently paying: a one-year supply of bi-weekly Acuvue Oasys can cost $300 to $400, while a yearly Hubble subscription, shipping included, will amount to $468.
+Conversely, if you wear monthly or bi-weekly contact lenses, then Hubble’s subscription may be more than what you currently pay.
+Here’s a quick breakdown of costs compared with a competitor:

 As you can see, the savings start to add up as the year goes on.
-For first-time customers, the company also offers a “trial period” that delivers an initial 15-day supply (30 contact lenses) for just $1.
+For first-time customers, the company also offers a trial period that delivers an initial 15-day supply (30 contact lenses) for just $1.
 That brings the cost of your first year with Hubble down even further.

 Hubble’s offer starts to show some cracks around the edges once you look at the contacts themselves.

-Contact lenses have three different measures that need to fit your eye and eye condition:
+Contact lenses have three different measures that optometrists use to fit them to your eye and eye condition.

-- Power, which is in charge of the actual vision correction.
+- Power/sphere is in charge of the actual vision correction.

-- Diameter (DIA), which depends on the size of your cornea.
+- Diameter depends on the size of your cornea.

-- Base curve, or BC, which addresses the shape of the cornea.
+- Base curve addresses the shape of the cornea.

 In their contact lenses, Hubble offers powers ranging from -0.50 to -12.00 and +0.5 to +6.00.
 These levels will work for most cases of near- or farsightedness.
-Additionally, Hubble’s contacts are fitted for a base curve of 8.6 and a diameter of 14.2.
-This is meant to fit “most eyes”, but does not properly fit all – and wearing the wrong diameter or base curve will increase your chances of discomfort and dryness.
-Poorly fitted contacts will also be more likely to move out of your eye during the middle of the day.
+Additionally, Hubble’s contacts have a base curve of 8.6 and a diameter of 14.2 that the company claims should fit “most eyes” but does not correctly fit all.
+And wearing the wrong diameter or base curve will increase your chances of discomfort and dryness.
+Poorly fitted contacts will also be more likely to move out of position during the middle of the day.